ISTC currently has the following open positions:

 The Prairie Research Institute (PRI) at the University of Illinois at Urbana-Champaign, is centrally located between Chicago, St. Louis, and Indianapolis.
 PRI houses 5 large scientific surveys covering a wide range of expertise including biology, water resources, climate, geology, sustainable technology and archeology.

-Training, Licenses or Certifications: Required: Must possess a valid driver’s license and access to transportation.
-Must be a U.S. citizen or authorized to work in the state of Illinois.
+Training, Licenses or Certifications: Required: Must possess a valid driver’s license and access to transportation to travel to sites.

 The University of Illinois conducts criminal background checks on all job candidates upon acceptance or a contingent offer.